Magic: The Gathering rules: Formats

 Magic can be played in various formats; each format provides additional rules for deck construction and gameplay, with many confining the pool of permitted cards to those released in a specified group of Magic card sets.
 There are two main categories mandated by the Wizards Play Network (WPN): Tournament and Casual.
 The term "sanctioned" refers to formats the WPN allows to be run at official events.
 Officially sanctioned events can add additional rules, such as the disallowance of proxy cards.

 Players have also invented alternative formats for playing the game, some of which Wizards of the Coast has accepted.
 Some of these formats use rules or sets of cards that differ from those used in sanctioned tournament play.
 One of the most popular formats of Magic is Commander, which is a casual sanctioned format.

 Formats can be further divided into Constructed and Limited formats.
 Constructed formats require decks to be made prior to participation; players are allowed to use any tournament-legal cards they possess.
 Sanctioned Constructed formats include Standard, Modern, Legacy, and Vintage.
 Limited formats, in contrast, use a restricted and unknown pool of cards that is usually formed by opening Magic products.
-Limited competition require players to select cards and build decks during the tournament.
+Limited competition requires players to select cards and build decks during the tournament.
 The primary two sanctioned Limited formats are Sealed Deck and Booster Draft.